reginash99/Rescue-mate/README.md

 We use posgresql 17.6 for our database system, which means you have to [install](https://www.postgresql.org/download/) it.
 Additionally, the python library psycopg has to be installed:
+In the following installation instruction examples, the database is called rescue_mate and it is listening on port 5433 but the values can be adjusted.

 ```
 npm install psycopg
 ```
-the database is called rescue_mate and can be installed within a terminal
+the database can be installed within a terminal

 ```
-createdb -p 8000 rescue_mate
+createdb -p 5433 rescue_mate
 ```

 there is one table called transcription which can be installed within a terminal